-America's 1st Choice Home Club offers a silver plan, platinum and gold plan and systems plan.
+America's 1st Choice Home Club offers a silver plan, platinum and gold plan along with a systems plan.
 The plans run from $518 – 709 annually and require a $75 – $125 service fee.
 The platinum plan offers coverage for 18 systems and appliances.
-The home warranty company offers 24/7 customer service and other perks, including free credit monitoring and family emergency services.
+AFC Home Club offers 24/7 customer service and other perks, including free credit monitoring and family emergency services.
 The company even offers discounts on home security, household items, kitchen appliances and more.

 Homeowners can also hire their own contractors or choose from America's 1st Choice Home Club's technician database.
 The company guarantees parts and labor for the life of its membership.
 Its Platinum home warranty coverage includes service for washers and dryers, kitchen appliances, HVAC systems, water heaters, electrical systems, plumbing stoppages, ductwork and more.